 Pugwash, featuring the disparate participants from the US, USSR, Japan, UK, Canada, and Australia who attended the first international peace conference held in Pugwash, Nova Scotia in 1957, premiered at Ship's Company Theatre in July 2017.
 The perspective is that of local young boy and girl, watching their future unfold.
 It is published by Playwrights Canada Press (2019).

-Bluebirds, the moving and powerful story of three nurses working in a hospital in France during WWI, was first performed as a one-act play in 2019 at the Edmonton International Fringe Festival by Wishbone Theatre, then developed with Theatre New Brunswick as a full-length play, and performed on-line with the support of Belfry Theatre on Remembrance Day, 2020, during the Covid-19 pandemic.
-It was directed by the AD of Theatre New Brunswick, Natasha MacLelland.
+Bluebirds, the moving portrait of three nurses working in a field hospital in France during WWI, was first performed as a one-act play in 2019 at the Edmonton International Fringe Festival by Wishbone Theatre, then developed with Theatre New Brunswick as a full-length play, and streamed on-line with the support of Belfry Theatre on Remembrance Day, 2020, during the Covid-19 pandemic.
+It was directed by the AD of Theatre New Brunswick, Natasha MacLellan, who also directed the stage premiere at Open Stage Theatre, TNB in October, 2022.

 Thiessen has written six plays for young audiences, including Bird Brain for the Citadel Theatre and Rich--a musical.
 He drew on his Mennonite background for Bello, a story of an orphan boy who is rescued in a snow storm by an old woman living in a burned-out barn, whom the community has labelled a witch.
 He discovers that they have bereavement in common.
 Bello was performed in both French and English for Concrete Theatre's Sprouts festival, in a co-production with UniTheatre in 2017, and toured schools throughout Alberta.
 It was then produced by Toronto’s Young People’s Theatre for a two-week mainstage run, with both English and French performances.